AhmetZamanis/WeatherAnomalyDetectionClassification/ReportClassification.md

   Vancouver, but generally struggle telling apart Ottawa and Toronto.
-  This is expected as Vancouver is on the west coast, with a considerably different climate, while Ottawa and Toronto are close to one another in the east coast.
+  This is expected as Vancouver is on the west coast, with a considerably different climate, while Ottawa and Toronto are close to one another on the east coast.

 - kNN often confuses Ottawa & Toronto for Vancouver, in addition to one another.
 Other models mostly confuse Ottawa & Toronto for one another,